thiemisoubhia/vivx/README.md

-# 💜 Vivo API Replica · Naomi Soubhia
+# 💜 Vivo API Replica

 Welcome to the **Vivo API Replica**, a backend project developed as part of the **Next FIAP** challenge in partnership with **Vivo**.
 This application replicates part of the API functionalities used by Vivo to manage clients and products — with a strong focus on **security**, **database management**, and **API monitoring** using **Microsoft Azure**.